 The substation provides the interconnection of transmission circuits and the transformation between the network of different voltages.

 The substation is connected to the network through overhead lines.
-In some cases, it may not be possible to make a connection to the substation directly by the overhead line and cable entry must be considered.
+In some cases, it may not be possible to make a connection to the substation directly by the overhead line and underground cable entry must be considered.

 Electrical Substations have the following mission to accomplish: